celery/celery/docs/getting-started/next-steps.rst

 To read more about task states you should see the :ref:`task-states` section in the tasks user guide.

+Calling tasks is described in detail in the :ref:`Calling Guide <guide-calling>`.

 .. _designing-workflows:

 *Canvas*: Designing Workflows